-- The pupil's development in comparison to their peers and national data should also be considered along with the parent's views and experience, the pupil's views and, if relevant, advice from external support services.
-These will be recorded on a My Plan (or individual school equivalent).
-The school and parents/carers will meet, where appropriate, with other agencies including those from Health and Social Care to create and up-date the My Plan. - This assessment will be reviewed regularly to ensure support and intervention are matched to need, barriers to learning are identified and overcome so that a clear picture of the interventions put in place and their impact is developed.
+Assess In identifying a pupil as needing SEN support, the class teacher, working with the SENDCo, should carry out a clear analysis of the pupil's needs.
+This should draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, as well as information gathered from other areas of the school.
+The pupil's development in comparison to their peers and national data should also be considered along with the parent's views and experience, the pupil's views and, if relevant, advice from external support services.
+These will be recorded on an Individual Education Plan.
+The school and parents/carers will meet, where appropriate, with other agencies including those from Health and Social Care to create and up-date the Individual Education Plan.
+This assessment will be reviewed regularly to ensure support and intervention are matched to need, barriers to learning are identified and overcome so that a clear pic- ture of the interventions put in place and their impact is developed.
 With some areas of SEN, the most reliable method of developing a more accurate picture of need will be the way in which the pupil responds to an intervention.